microsoft/vscode-docs/blogs/2017/01/15/connect-nina-e2e.md

 # Node.js Development with Visual Studio Code and Azure

 Between Visual Studio Code and Azure, we're trying to contribute to simplifying and improving the overall developer experience of building, debugging and deploying Node.js applications.
-At [Node Interactive North America 2016](events.linuxfoundation.org/events/node-interactive), I was excited to be able to demo some of the work we've been doing recently based on community feedback, and this article tries captures that demo workflow for folks who are interested in trying it out and/or are looking for a little more detail than I was able to cover in my talk.
+At [Node Interactive North America 2016](events.linuxfoundation.org/events/node-interactive), I was excited to be able to demo some of the work we've been doing recently based on community feedback, and this article tries to capture that workflow for folks who are interested in trying it out and/or are looking for a little more detail than I was able to cover in my talk.

 The demo makes use of a simple todo app created by and published by [Scotch.io](https://scotch.io/tutorials/creating-a-single-page-todo-app-with-node-and-angular).
 It is a single-page MEAN app, and therefore, uses MongoDB as its database, Node/Express for the REST API/web server and Angular.js 1.x for the front-end UI.
-Use the following ToC to jump to particular sections of interest, otherwise continue reading ahead.
+Use the following ToC to jump to particular sections of interest, otherwise, continue reading ahead.

 * [Pre-requisites](#pre-requisites)
 * [Project Setup](#project-setup)